Neteree/research/README.md

 # research

-I have put all examples of my practice/code into the practice_code folder and within there you will be able to find more folders that are related to different modules of this paper/course to help in assisting finding specific kinds of code more easily.
+I have put all examples of my practice/code into the code_practice folder and within there you will be able to find more folders that are related to different modules of this paper/course to help in assisting finding specific kinds of code more easily.
 I believe that pratice speaks louder than just words so I have tried